gabe-lee/SimpleStrokeFontFormat/README.md

 - Store character shapes in a compact format with a limited range of expresion, but still plenty enough to allow for moderate stylistic creativity.
 - Store character shapes in a state that is easy for the CPU/GPU to process and rasterize with minimal additional calculations.
 - Support horizontal and vertical text layouts in both forward and reverse directions.
-- Support simple A/B kerning given two adjacent unicode characters
+- Support class-grouped kerning given two adjacent unicode characters
 - Support fonts with both small and large character sets efficiently
 - Support bold and italic font styles in the same file with minimal additional data
 - Store data at correct byte alignments (relative to file start) in Little Endian format